neutron-org/dex-quint-model/modelReport.md

 ### Modeling Choices and Simplifications
 In the model, we made the following simplifying choices:
  1. We did not model a multi-hop swap.
 Instead, we achieve it by consecutive applications of a single-hop swap.
  2. We did not add the feature of the user limiting the maximum amount to receive from the placed limit order message.
+This is a nice UX feature, but is not security-critical.
  3. In the model, users always specify price ticks instead of direct prices (this choice has to do with technical limitations of Quint, the lack of the `logarithm` function).

 ## 3. Properties of Interest
 In this section we describe properties we encoded in the model and checked if they held.
-They can be divided into state properties and transition properties.
+They can be divided into state properties (expressed through predicates on a single state) and transition properties (expressed  through predicates on two subsequent states).

 ### State Properties